pags/engine.js/README.md

 data -> { foo : 'bar', fizz : 'buzz' }
 ```

-`data` will be frozen and cannot be mutated from anywhere other than `datasources`.
+`data` is a clean copy for each datasource function invocation, so any mutation (including sorting) that occurs will not be reflected downstream.

 Object value functions can return an immediate value or a promise.
 If a value function returns the result of a call to `model.get`, the controller will automatically re-render itself if the value retrieved from `model` is updated.